 Total time: 1 hour and 15 minutes

-When fall rolls in, there are few things more satisfying than apple-cinnamon desserts.
+When fall rolls in, there are few things more satisfying than debuting caramel apples into your sweet course.
 This apple crumb pie, also known as Dutch apple pie, is a cross between apple pie and apple crumble.
 So, you can enjoy two desserts in one pie (and with half the effort).

 This pie is bursting with apple and cinnamon flavors wrapped around by a flaky pie crust.
 A crumble of oat toppings gives extra texture, and a drizzle of caramel sauce gives a finishing touch.